-To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision SENDCO has completed a Postgraduate Certificate: The National Award for Special Educational Needs Coordination and a Masters in Education All staff receive training and updates on a regular basis regarding changes, updates to special educational need.
-SENDCO and SENDCO HLTA is up to date and aware of different interventions and possible provisions.
-SENDCO and SENDCO HLTA are trained to deliver Dyslexia Screening.
-SENDCO and SENDCO HLTA know how to access specialist and individualised support from agencies.
-SENDCO, SENDCO HLTA and class TA are qualified in Team Teach.
+To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision SENDCo is a qualified teacher who has completed the Postgraduate Certificate: The National Award for Special Educational Needs Coordination and a Masters in Education All staff receive training and updates on a regular basis regarding changes, updates to special educational need.
+Named Director for Inclusion is Sue Costello.
+Family Information Service website is available for parents and staff to access guidance and advice.
+All teaching staff have had an introduction to Trauma Informed Schools (TIS) SENDCo is up to date and aware of different interventions and possible provisions.
+SENDCo is trained to deliver Dyslexia Screening.
+Outside agencies/specialists provide training to meet needs and support.
+SENDCo is currently attending the Mental Health Practitioner training The Head of School is the Designated Safeguarding Lead.
+SENDCo know how to access specialist and individualised support from agencies.
+SENDCo and class TA's are qualified in Team Teach.
 All staff have received Precision Teach training.
+Toe by Toe training for specific literacy needs.